BIBI78/s1/README.md

 - In an earlier manifestation of the app I tried to include and infinite scroll but I got some strange "glitch" effect where there was anything more to load.

 - With the google WAVE tool there are errors about my color choices, but have chosen to keep my choices for asestetic reasons.

+#### WAVE
+-  WAVE contrast errors - I am aware WAVE is highlighting my font colour choice as problematic, but I have made an aesthetic decision to keep it this palette.

 [Back to top](#table-of-contents)